WesDuh/WesDuh/README.md

-> When she says "I love you" but my drunk homie said, "<span style='font-family: cursive;'>My love for you is like a river, flowing endlessly deep and true.</span>" - Poetic Rizz
+> When she says "I love you" but my drunk homie said, "<span style='font-family: cursive;'>My love for you is like a river, flowing endlessly deep and true.</span><span style='font-family: Old English Text MT; font-style: italic;'> - Poetic Rizz</span>"